Freestanding Tents on Long Trails: Convenience at a Cost?

 They provide a good balance of breathability and protection from the elements; they are great for camp in hot and cold climates and backpacking trips.

-Pros and Cons of Freestanding Tents for Long Treks
+The Pros and Cons for Long-Distance Hikers

 Freestanding tents offer a range of advantages, including ease of setup, portability, and stability.